Ford Hit With $1.7 Billion Verdict Over F-250 Roof Collapse Deaths

 Have Other Lawsuits Been Filed?

-In addition to the Hill case, as of March 2017, Ford had been hit with at least 162 other lawsuits alleging the rollover and roof crush, or failure of a roof, in F250, F350 or F450 pickup trucks.
+In addition to the Hill case, as of March 2017, Ford had been hit with at least 162 other lawsuits alleging the rollover and roof crush, or failure of a roof, in F250, F350, or F450 pickup trucks.
 These cases included:

-- A lawsuit filed in Minnesota federal court in March 2021 on behalf of Plaintiffs Ronald and Kory James.
+• A lawsuit was filed in Minnesota federal court in March 2021 on behalf of Plaintiffs Ronald and Kory James.
 Ronald James suffered a cervical spinal cord injury when his 2003 Ford F350 rolled over, according to the lawsuit.
-"Because the roof of the 2003 F350 is not strong enough to support the weight of the vehicle, it collapses into occupants' survival space," the complaint states.
+“Because the roof of the 2003 F350 is not strong enough to support the weight of the vehicle, it collapses into occupants’ survival space,” the complaint states.
 The trial is expected to take place in early 2023.

-- A case filed in Nevada federal court in August 2021 on behalf of the family of Luis Aguilar Hurtado, whose Ford F-250 allegedly rolled over, with the roof collapsing and killing him.
+• A case was filed in Nevada federal court in August 2021 on behalf of the family of Luis Aguilar Hurtado, whose Ford F-250 allegedly rolled over, with the roof collapsing and killing him.
 The trial date will be set after the court rules on the pending motions for summary judgment.

-- A lawsuit filed against Ford on behalf of Mary Ann and Kenneth Huie, who were traveling between 13 and 15 mph when their 2007 F-250 rolled over.
+• A lawsuit was filed against Ford on behalf of Mary Ann and Kenneth Huie, who were traveling between 13 and 15 mph when their 2007 F-250 rolled over.
 The roof crushed down on them, leaving Mary Ann a quadriplegic and Kenneth a paraplegic.
 The case ended in a confidential settlement.

-- A 2018 case that ended in a confidential settlement in favor of Plaintiff Carlos Paz-Orjales, who had been a fully seat-belted passenger in a 2005 Ford F350 Super Duty King Ranch truck when the driver lost control of the vehicle and the truck rolled over.
-The truck's roof caved in and crushed Paz-Orjales, severely injuring his spine and permanently rendering him a quadriplegic.
+• A 2018 case that ended in a confidential settlement in favor of Plaintiff Carlos Paz-Orjales, who had been a fully seat-belted passenger in a 2005 Ford F350 Super Duty King Ranch truck when the driver lost control of the vehicle and the truck rolled over.
+The truck’s roof caved in and crushed Paz-Orjales, severely injuring his spine and permanently rendering him a quadriplegic.

-- Another case brought in California state court also ended in a confidential settlement.
-That case involved a rollover collision of a 2006 F350 pickup truck in which the roof allegedly crushed the occupant's so-called survival space, leaving the driver a quadriplegic.
+• Another case brought in California state court also ended in a confidential settlement.
+That case involved a rollover collision of a 2006 F350 pickup truck in which the roof allegedly crushed the occupant’s so-called survival space, leaving the driver a quadriplegic.

 It is not known how many more lawsuits Ford is facing from Super Duty truck rollovers; however, some cases may be headed for trial while others have ended in confidential settlement agreements.